25prabhu10/notes/docs/Languages/Shell-Scripting/Bash.md

 ## Positional Parameters

-From `$0`-`$9` are used as positional parameters.
+From `$0`-`$9` are used as positional parameters

-- `$0` : Name of the script being run.
+- `$0` : Name of the script being run
-- Rest are parameters passed through command line.
+- Rest are parameters passed through command line
 - `$@` is the list of all arguments.
-It can be used to loop through the parameters.
+It can be used to loop through the parameters

 ## Exit Status